 No. Participants aren’t put into potentially harmful situations and so a health waver is not required.
 We do ask that you inform us of any known health conditions that might be affected by flashing lights or loud sounds.

-If you have less crew than the ship recommendations give that is ok.
-We have experience running with one less crew member.
-We do recommend you try to get within your ships recommended numbers and encourage parents to fill in the gaps.
+It is possible to fly if you have less crew than the ship recommendation.
+We do recommend you try to get within your ships recommended numbers and encourage parents to fill in the gaps to maximize the experience quality.
 It is a great experience to share with your children, even if they are too cool for you normally.